Suchada-pae/my-first-project/README.md

          </div>

-And these codes running on css:
+- These codes running on css:

    - Used these codes to set an image at the left hand site beside the story of the Script: